Tecttano/kali-utils/aliasman/README.md

 # aliasman - zsh alias manager

 **aliasman** is a terminal alias manager built for Kali CTF setups.
 It organizes your `.zshrc` aliases into clean sections, displays them with smart syntax highlighting, supports truncation, and allows adding, editing, removing, and searching aliases directly from the CLI.
-It is generally specific to my Kali setup.
+It is most specific to my Kali setup.

 ## Features
 - Categorizes aliases based on `# CTF Aliases` and `# Other Aliases` sections